Pragna0506/Web-Development-Projects-/README.md

 Get weather details by entering a city name.
 Uses API integration to fetch real-time data.

-# Technologies Used:
+🛠️ Technologies Used:
 HTML5
 CSS3
 JavaScript
 Local Storage
 REST API

-# Learning Outcomes :
+🎯Learning Outcomes :

 Through these projects, I gained practical experience in HTML, CSS, and JavaScript.
 I learned how to build responsive and interactive web applications, work with APIs and Local Storage, manipulate the DOM, and improve my problem-solving and debugging skills in front-end development.

-# Author
+👩‍💻Author
 Pragna S